accordproject/techdocs/docs/ref-testing.md

 ### Current Time

-The logic for some clause or contract template are time-dependent.
+The logic for some clause or contract templates is time-dependent.
 It can be useful to specify multiple scenarios for the behavior under different date and time assumptions.
 This can be described with an additional **When** step to set the current time to a specific value.

 For instance, the following shows two scenarios for the [IP Payment](https://templates.accordproject.org/ip-payment@0.10.1.html) template, which describe its expected behavior for two distinct current times: